Did you choose retirement? Or was it chosen for you?

-Make sure you have one non-work activity (volunteer work is good) that you plan to keep up after retirement.
-Stopping work is a very big change in your lifestyle, and can lead to seemingly empty days, until you settle into retirement.
+Ensure you have one non-work activity (volunteer work is good) to keep up after retirement.
+Stopping work is a huge change in your lifestyle, and can lead to seemingly empty days until you settle into retirement.
 I think this is why some retirees get depressed.
-I found that continuing my volunteer work with ACS, at a local as well as a national level, gave me some continuing activities to do.
+I found that continuing my volunteer work with ACS, at a local and a national level, gave me some continuing activities.

 Lynn was born and brought up in Birmingham, England and attended the University of Exeter in Devon for a BSc Hons in Chemistry, and then moved back to the Birmingham area.
 She found a position working on analytical methods at Albright and Wilson, a now defunct company in the area.